franko2K/chair-website-frontpage/README.md

-# The forontpage of a chair website
+# The frontpage of a chair website